 A short news release prior to the event is a good way to get the word out.
 You can announce the details of your screening program, along with information on why it's important for those with asthma to get symptoms under control.
 Do some research to find local journalists who cover health issues and consider sending it to them directly.
-A sample news release is provided for you to customize.
+Use the College's sample press release and customize it with your practice information.